-Below is a sample of some of the PhD research projects offered by staff members in the School of Mathematics and Statistics (collected Oct 2020).
+Below is a sample of some of the PhD research projects offered by staff members in the School of Mathematics and Statistics (updated September 2021).
 Please note that this is not an exhaustive list of all potential projects and supervisors available in the School.

 Information about PhD research offerings and potential supervisors can be found in various locations.
 It's worth browsing the Current Research Students list to see what research our PhD students are currently working on, and with whom.